rustacean-station/rustacean-station.org/_episodes/interviews/2023-04-07-syrus-akbary.md

 - [@4:50] - How Syrus got into Wasmer
 - [@7:55] - WebAssembly vs Docker and Kubernetes
 - [@14:30] - WebAssembly GC proposal and updates
-- [@18:06] - Advantage of using Wasm over other services
+- [@18:06] - Advantage of using WASM over other techniques
 - [@20:52] - Permission system with WebAssembly
 - [@23:30] - Why choose Wasmer?
 - [@25:04] - Wasmer installation process